teambit/bit/README.md

 **Bit makes it easier to share code and update changes in multiple projects**.

-Seperating concerns provides greater modularity, clear ownerships, shorter learning curves and helps to mitigate development pain.
+Separating concerns provides greater modularity, clear ownership, shorter learning curves and helps to mitigate development pain.

 However, sharing code and managing changes across multiple projects and teams can become very hard very quickly, generating a lot of painful overhead.